 Kenya Mennonite Church (KMC): The Tanzania Mennonite Church (Kanisa la Mennonite Tanzania, or KMT), which was planted by EMM in the 1930s, spread the gospel to Kenya throughout the subsequent decades.
 In 1977, the Kenya Mennonite Church was established as an entity separate from KMT.
 In 2006 KMT had 11,800 members in 140 congregations.
 EMM and KMC partner through membership in the International Missions Association.
 Learn more here.

-Mennonite Church of Guinea Bissau: Mennonite Church of Guinea Bissau is part of a Mennonite mission presence in West Africa since 2000.
+Mennonite Church of West Africa: Mennonite Church of West Africa is part of a Mennonite mission presence in West Africa since 2000.
 The mission began first in The Gambia and by 2005 the good news was being carried to Guinea Bissau by new believers from The Gambia.
 Most of the work focuses on the Balanta people, but other people groups are also part of the emerging church.
 The mission is sponsored by EMM and seeks to establish an Anabaptist circle of churches in those two countries plus in the intervening territory of Senegal.
-The Mennonite Church in Guinea Bissau includes health and community development initiatives, including a preschool and a health clinic.
+The Mennonite Church in West Africa includes health and community development initiatives, including a preschool and a health clinic.

 Meserete Kristos Church (MKC): This Mennonite church, the largest circle of Mennonite churches in the world, grew from the witness of Mennonite missionaries — including EMM workers — and relief workers after World War II.
 Affiliated with Mennonite World Conference.
 Established 1959.
 EMM and MKC partner through membership in the International Missions Association.